If you’re looking for tomato sauce substitutes, I have you covered.

 If you want to toss in garlic salt, onion powder, etc., you can.
 You could even slice up some fresh veggies to make it a thicker, more robust sauce alternative.

 How to Substitute: Swap 1/2 cup of tomato sauce with 1/2 cup of pureed fresh tomatoes.

 8. Pureed Bell Peppers

 This one is probably the strangest one on the list.
-However, it works pretty well.
+But it works pretty well.

 10. Spaghetti Sauce

-Substitute spaghetti sauce at a one-to-one ratio for tomato sauce.
-The texture and consistency are pretty much the same in both.
+Yes, you can swap it out at a one-to-one ratio for tomato sauce.
+And the texture and consistency are pretty much the same.

 - Spaghetti sauce with meat